Carnect/How-to/Search/filters.md

 |                      | K Commercial Van/Truck |                            |                                      |

+Find out more about the ACRISS code at <http://www.acriss.org> and <https://en.wikipedia.org/wiki/ACRISS_Car_Classification_Code>.

 In the Carnect OTA API Integration Documentation the ACRISS code is sent with every car rental offer in the getVehAvailRate Response (please compare example below):